ewrogers/gala-docker/README.md

 You should check your [Account Page](https://app.gala.games/account) under `Node Info` and see the expected number of nodes online.
 If the number remains incorrect after 5 minutes, check your containers for any errors (see next question).

 ### My node is running but I'm not getting credit, what's the deal?
 The problem is likely that your machine ID is not unique in the Gala network.
-This is common when using VPS providers, but can be fixed easily.
+This is common when using Linux on VPS providers, but can be fixed easily.

 Try the following in a **root** shell:
 ```